miniflux/website/src/docs/installation.md

 You must have Fedora or Centos/Redhat >= 7.
 When you use the RPM package, the Miniflux daemon is supervised by systemd.

-1. Install Miniflux RPM: `rpm -ivh miniflux-2.0.13-1.0.x86_64.rpm`
+1. Install the Miniflux RPM package: `rpm -ivh miniflux-2.0.13-1.0.x86_64.rpm`
 2. Define the environment variable `DATABASE_URL` if necessary
 3. Run the SQL migrations: `miniflux -migrate`
 4. Create an admin user: `miniflux -create-admin`
+5. Customize your configuration file `/etc/miniflux.conf` if necessary
-5. Enable the systemd service: `systemctl enable miniflux`
+6. Enable the systemd service: `systemctl enable miniflux`
-6. Start the process with systemd: `systemctl start miniflux`
+7. Start the process with systemd: `systemctl start miniflux`
-7. Check process status: `systemctl status miniflux`
+8. Check the process status: `systemctl status miniflux`

 Note that you could also use the [Miniflux RPM repository](howto.html#rpm-repo) instead of downloading manually the RPM package.